Asparagus pasta is a great spring dinner that can be ready in 10 minutes.

 I hate to complain as it was a pretty mild winter in Toronto thanks to El Niño but I love springtime and how each week there’s a new fruit or vegetable in season.

 But it all begins with asparagus, that’s when we know warm weather, farmers markets and local produce is on its way.

-Today we went into our restaurant Loka early for paperwork.
-Not the most fun couple activity but Dave sweetened the deal by making asparagus spears, mint and lemon leek cream spaghettini.
-At first I thought it would be a big production but chefs are efficient and he showed me all we needed was one pot to boil pasta and one pan to make the sauce.
+At first I thought it would be a big production but you only need one pot to boil pasta and one pan to make the sauce.

 In less than 10 minutes, seriously.

 If you want quick and easy meals that everyone loves then cream is your friend.

 Not only can it make a great quick sauce but it also has a long shelf life in the fridge.
 In our culture of fearing fat we’ve lost our love of cream and instead think we can make a great sauce by substituting skim milk.

 Cream exists for a reason!
 It’s delicious and you don’t need to add a lot of it to make a velvety sauce.

 It’s all about moderation.

 And there’s no reason to cut out cream especially if you balance it with vegetables and fibre.
 You really can have it all.